The West Coast

 One big advantage with Grey Base Hospital is its size – big enough to offer most services, but small enough that you can build close relationships with staff.

-- Encouraged to call to discuss cases (can be actively involved in care)
+Good one-on-one / small group teaching with the visiting paediatrician.
+Students are encouraged to call to discuss cases (can be actively involved in care).

 Rural General Practice